Legal cases with fixed pricing, standardized processes, and firm timelines

 Part A1: Details of Tax Deducted at Source for Form 15G/Form 15H

-Part A2: Details of Tax Deducted at Source on sale of Immovable Property u/s194(IA) (For seller of Property)
+Part A2: Details of Tax Deducted at Source on Sale of Immovable Property u/s194(IA) (For the seller of Property)

 Part B: Details of Tax Collected at Source

 Part C: Details of Tax Paid (Other than TDS or TCS)

 Part E: Details of AIR Transaction